 According to medical care professionals, Cerebral Palsy is a ‘non-progressive disorder’ that the physical functioning of a person with Cerebral Palsy will remain the same throughout that person’s life.
 I have been told the same thing myself and this is simply not true.

-As we age, so will our brain cells and will therefore begin to experience more physical problems earlier.
-Unfortunately, our organs will always have to work harder to compensate and it stands to reason that as we go through the ageing process that will continue to prove more difficult.
+My neurologist said that as we age, so will our brain cells and will therefore begin to experience more physical problems earlier.
+Unfortunately, our organs will always have to work harder to compensate.
+It stands to reason that as we go through the ageing process that will continue to prove more difficult.